Featured across national news and media

 Base Retail, LLC is an Alternative Retail Electric Supplier (ARES) licensed in Illinois.
 You are not required to purchase electricity from Base Retail, however, enrollment in a Base Retail supply plan is required to maintain battery service at your home.

-Last updated: 05/01/2026
+Last updated: 06/01/2026

 Here’s an overview of the process:

-- Your confirmed service start date will be dependent on your battery installation date and your meter read cycle.
+After we receive your authorization, we will submit your switch request to ComEd.
+We will send you confirmation when ComEd approves your switch.
+ComEd will also send you confirmation of the pending switch.
+Your confirmed service start date will be dependent on your battery installation date and your meter read cycle.
 We will notify you as soon as we have a confirmed start date.
 It will typically be on the next billing cycle after battery installation.

-- Once your Base service starts, your monthly energy bill will still come from ComEd - it’ll just have your new Base supply rate as a line item.
+Until your Base service starts, ComEd remains your electricity supplier.
+Once your Base service starts, your monthly energy bill will still come from ComEd — it’ll just have your new Base supply rate as a line item.

 Activating Base in Illinois involves six (6) agreements* that work together: